anagromataf/atlas/README.markdown

 1. `return` = 0
 2. `return` = 1
 3. `return` = 1 and `coordinate` is set to the point of intersection

+### atlas_shape_arc_equal
+The first case of comparing two arcs is to check, if their starting and ending points are equal.
+If that is not the case, no further checks are necessary.

+Two following case can occur: One arc is a straight line from one point to another.
+A second arc has many points, that are all on top of the line represented by the first arc.
+The two lines would be equal, but are represented differently.

+Example:
+Arc 1: (0,0) (5,5) (6,6) (7,7) (8,8) (9,9)
+Arc 2: (0,0) (1,1) (2,2) (3,3) (9,9)
+Obviously both are the same line/arc.
+The density of points specifying the arc is unknown.
+Due to that, each point from the first arc has to be on a line segment of the second arc, and every point from the second arc has to be on a line segment from the first arc.

+The function atlas_shape_pol (point on line) performs the check if a point is on top of a line.

+### atlas_shape_polygon_equal (TODO)
+This function will compare two polygons for equality.
+It might be possible to use the function to compare arcs.
+As polygons form closed circles, a common start coordinate would have to be determined and from there on the arc comparison is used.